 Labia Majora Reduction

-When the labia majora (the outer vaginal lips) are overly large or asymmetrical, you may feel self-conscious about the appearance of your personal anatomy and notice adverse affects on your self-esteem and love life.
+When the labia majora (the outer vaginal lips) are overly large or asymmetrical, you may feel self-conscious about the appearance of your personal anatomy and notice adverse effects on your self-esteem and love life.
 You may experience physical discomfort or pain from oversized labia and worry about having a visible bulge or “camel toe,” especially in a swimsuit or leggings.
 Labia majora can vary in size, shape and color but genetics, aging and childbirth can change the structure and shape of the folds.
 Significant weight loss may also leave extra, sagging skin in the labia majora.

 Contact us to schedule a free consultation at our Plymouth office and learn how Dr. Harrington can help you feel more like your most confident self again.